High-Energy Neutrinos from Active Galactic Nuclei

 The mechanism responsible for the efficient conversion of gravitational energy to observed luminous energy is not yet completely understood.
-If this conversion occurs partly through the acceleration of particles to relativistic energies~\cite{Stecker:2007zj}, perhaps by shocks formed at the inner edge of the accretion disk~\cite{PK83}, then the interactions of the resulting high-energy cosmic rays with the intense photon fields produced by the disk or corona surrounding the SMBH, can lead to the copious production of mesons.
-The subsequent decay of these mesons will then produce large fluxes of high-energy neutrinos.
-Since the $\gamma$-rays and high-energy cosmic rays deep in the intense radiation field can lose their energy rapidly and may not leave the source region, these AGN core regions may be presumably observable as high-energy neutrino sources.
+If this conversion occurs partly through the acceleration of particles to relativistic energies~\cite{Stecker:2007zj}, perhaps by shocks formed at the inner edge of the accretion disk~\cite{PK83} (See Figure \ref{fig:accretionshock}.)
+The interactions of the resulting shock-accelerated high-energy cosmic rays with the intense photon fields produced by the disk or corona surrounding the SMBH, can lead to the copious production of mesons.
+The photon field in the accretion disk typically peaks in the extreme UV, ${\cal{O}}$(10 eV), known as the "big blue bump"~\cite{Malkan:2020wav,Laor:1989pt}.
+The coronal radiation is mainly in the X-ray range, and the combined SED is shown in Figure 4 \ref{fig:agnsed}.

+The subsequent decay of mesons from interactions between shock accelerated relativistic nucleons and disk and coronal radiation can lead to the generation large fluxes of $\gamma$-rays and high-energy neutrinos.
+However, since the $\gamma$-rays and high-energy cosmic rays deep in the intense radiation field can lose their energy rapidly and may not leave the source region, these AGN core regions may only be observable as high-energy neutrino sources.

 Particle acceleration has been considered in the context of accretion shocks that may be formed by material that almost freely falls onto SMBHs.
 The accretion shock velocity is estimated by the free-fall velocity,